GreatAttractor/libskry/README.md

 ## 6. Change log

 ```
+0.0.3 (2016-05-22)
+  New features:
+    - Demosaicing of raw color images
+  Enhancements:
+    - Using the middle 3/4 instead of just 1/2 of image when choosing
+      anchor location
+  Bug fixes:
+    - Error on opening SER videos recorded by Genika software
+    - Incorrect RGB channel order when saving a BMP

 0.0.2 (2016-05-08)
   Bug fixes:
     - Fix error when getting TIFF metadata
     - Return SKRY_SUCCESS after loading a TIFF
     - Fix pixel conversion from RGB16
-    - Use all fragments if criterion is "number of the best" and the threshold is more than active images count
+    - Use all fragments if criterion is "number of the best"
+      and the threshold is more than active images count

 0.0.1 (2016-05-01)
   Initial revision.